Launch from the Web

 Other facts about the Boxstarter web installer:

-- You can also install any package on the public Chocolatey.org feed as well as the Boxstarter community feed on MyGet.org.
+- You can also install any package from the public Chocolatey Community Repository feed.
 To install these packages, use the package name instead of URL.
-So if you wanted to install FireFox, you would use http://boxstarter.org/package/nr/firefox.
+So if you wanted to install FireFox, you would use https://boxstarter.org/package/nr/firefox.